logo

 “Maize Rays” is a solar energy initiative at the University of Michigan that directly supports eliminating carbon emissions from campus-purchased electricity.
 It currently represents what will be the largest higher education solar power installation in North America.
 Go Blue!

-Maize Rays features a 25-megawatt on-campus solar installation, equivalent to the power needs of over 3,000 average homes.
-This initiative will soon incorporate additional projects to enhance solar capacity across all University of Michigan campuses and at off-site locations that boost Michigan-based renewables.
+Maize Rays includes 25 megawatts of on-campus solar installations across U-M properties, equivalent to the power needs of more than 3,000 average homes.
+This initiative will soon incorporate off-site locations that boost Michigan-based renewables.

-Managed by Facilities & Operations and supported by the Office of the Associate Vice President for Campus Sustainability, this initiative is a key strategy in U-M’s carbon neutrality commitment.
-These installations are essential to U-M’s Campus Plan 2050, focusing on long-term sustainability and climate action goals.
+Managed by Facilities & Operations and supported by the Office of Campus Sustainability and Innovation, this initiative is a key strategy in U-M’s sustainability and climate action goals.
 Maize Rays initiatives are anticipated to result in net zero greenhouse gas emissions from university-wide purchased electricity in 2027.

 PlanetBlue logo